etorkay/etorkay.github.io/src/data/about.md

 In this section, I layout some random ideas, in any domain the idea may fall in.
 The ideas will mostly be philosophical, bear with me.

 1. I believe things work out in the end.
-2. Language is an approximated model of one's thougths.
+2. Language is an approximated model of one's thoughts.
 3. Everyone at the top works hard one way or the other.
 4. Wisdom cannot exist without knowledge
 5. The purpose of life is to seek orderliness